About our Teachers

-We hire teachers with complementary skill sets in both early childhood education and environmental education.
+We hire teachers with complementary skill sets, typically pairing early childhood education and environmental education.
 Our teachers have experience working with young children and come from progressive fields of education with emphasis on nature-based, environmental, and outdoor learning.

 Our team participates in ongoing professional development including: collaborative planning, team meetings, attending and facilitating PD workshops, partnerships with other nature-based schools, written publications, membership to professional associations, and work with (or as) consultants, regionally, nationally, and internationally.

 These inspiring teachers lead our programs and cherish time in nature - rain or shine!

 Forest [Home] School Co-Op Lead Teacher/ Summer Camp Director

 Forest Preschool Guide/Lead Teacher

 Leah loves to be outdoors!
 She has experience working with a wide range of ages and is excited to be part of the Notchcliff team.
 As the head of the cooperative, she works closely with children K-5th grade (and their parents!) to balance unstructured nature play with thoughtful, intentional teaching that aligns to MSDE curriculum.
 She has a level 1 Nature-Based Teacher Certification with ERAFANS.

 Hannah joined the team in Fall 2022 and has been frolicking in the forest ever since!
 She is inspired by the forest, meadows, and streams at Notchcliff.
 She enjoys facilitating nature-based art experiences and foraging with the forest preschool.